 - Filing an incorrect VAT return

-- Tax evasion causes the shortfall in Tax Payable
+- Tax evasion causes a shortfall in Tax Payable.

 Further, the taxable person would also be liable to pay VAT Penalties applicable under the Federal Decree-Law on VAT.
-It is in the interest of a taxable business that it fully complies with the provisions of VAT in UAE to avoid penalties and loss of reputation.
+In the interest of a taxable business, it fully complies with the provisions of VAT in the UAE to avoid penalties and loss of reputation.

 11. What are the Key Responsibilities of a Business in UAE?